trust-net/go-trust-net/README.md

 * a strong and well known identity of the user
 * application level privacy and encryption of transactions
 * DLT support in native applications
+* custom/exensible DLT capabilities
-* multi-network applications
+* applications using multiple decentralized ledgers

-This is the reason TrustNet was created and designed from ground up _"DLT stack as a library"_, making it possible to build DLT based native applications.
+This is the reason TrustNet was created and designed from ground up as _"DLT stack as a library"_, making it possible to build decentralized native applications.

 ## What TrustNet Does?
 **For Users:**